tim-smart/effect-rx/README.md

   })
 ) {}

-// Use AtomRpc.make to create an AtomRpcClient class CountClient extends AtomRpc.Tag<CountClient>()("CountClient", {
+// Use AtomRpc.Tag to create a special Context.Tag that builds the RPC client class CountClient extends AtomRpc.Tag<CountClient>()("CountClient", {
   group: Rpcs,
-  // Provide a runtime that includes the RpcClient.Protocol
+  // Provide a Layer that provides the RpcClient.Protocol
   protocol: RpcClient.layerProtocolSocket({
     retryTransientErrors: true
   }).pipe(